R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 `C:F86798C4B12BE12073B87C3F57E66BCE7A541EE3D0DDA4FE8853471139C9393F`

 It says "accept exactly one program, with that measurement hash".
 In this case the value came from the output of the build process as shown above.
-This is useful when you don't trust the author nor host of the enclave, and want to audit the source code and then reproduce the build.
+This is useful when you neither trust the author nor the host of the enclave, and want to audit the source code and then reproduce the build.

 Often that's too rigid.
 We trust the *developer* of the enclave, just not the host.
 In that case we'll accept any enclave